SAITEJA4593/team-task-manager/README.md

 3. Tasks Table: Stores Task Title, Status (Pending, In Progress, Completed), Due Date, linked to a specific Project ID and assigned to a User ID.

 --------------------------------------------------------------------------
-*Built with care for the technical selection round.*
+*Built by saiteja gundeti for ethara ai nomination form*
 ==========================================================================